vivekrungta01/vimeo/README.md

 **2.Create a one-page basic front-end using django and javascript(jquery)**

-Before run django project change setting file .. use "vimeodata" database which have users information.
+Before run django project change setting file .use "vimeodata" database which have users information and also change username/password.

 I have used ajax get call request to call url for search and filter with given search input data and filter.